yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 18. At this point, restart **DC03** and **DC04**, so they can get their new DNS Settings.

-    > **Note**: DC01 and DC02 received the correct DNS settings from the VNET DNS configured prior to their deployment, as the Customer DNS was set before the hands-on lab for that VNET.
-DC03 and DC04 must be rebooted to receive the updated DNS settings from their virtual network.
+    **Note**: **DC01** and **DC02** received the correct DNS settings from the VNET DNS configured prior to their deployment, as the custom DNS was set before the hands-on lab for that VNET. **DC03** and **DC04** must be rebooted to receive the updated DNS settings from their virtual network.

-19. While these two DCs are rebooting, RDP into **ADVM**, and run the following PowerShell command:
+19. While these two DCs are rebooting, RDP into **ADVM** using the credentials for **demouser**, and run the following PowerShell command:

-    ```
+    ```powershell
     Set-DnsServerPrimaryZone -Name contoso.com -DynamicUpdate NonsecureAndSecure
     ```

-    > **Note**: This would not be done in a production environment, but for purposes of our hands-on lab, we need to perform this step for the SQL Cluster in the coming tasks.
+    **Note**: This would not be done in a production environment, but for purposes of our hands-on lab, we need to perform this step for the SQL Cluster in the coming tasks.

-20. After the PowerShell command runs, Sign Out of **ADDC**.
+20. After the PowerShell command runs, sign out of **ADVM**.

 ### Task 5: Promote DCs as additional domain controllers